-The Edyth May Sliffe Awards for Distinguished Mathematics Teaching in Middle School and High School are given annually to teachers of middle and high school mathematics who have done outstanding work in motivating and interesting students in mathematics through participation in one of the AMC student contests, the AMC 8, AMC 10, and/or AMC 12.
+The Edyth May Sliffe Awards for Distinguished Mathematics Teaching in Middle School and High School are given annually to teachers of middle and high school mathematics who have done outstanding work in motivating students in mathematics through participation in one of the AMC student contests, the AMC 8, AMC 10, and/or AMC 12.
 The ideal Award recipient has made a difference in students’enthusiasm for mathematics by encouraging them to do mathematics, to enjoy mathematics, and to compete in mathematics.
 High team placement is neither a requirement nor a guarantee of selection for the award.
 Many accomplishments that show evidence of successful mentoring qualify a nominee for an Award (see selection criteria).
 The most important factor for selection is a convincing nomination letter.
 At least 20 awards are given to teachers of middle and high school mathematics each year and carry a stipend of $500.

 Teachers who have played a key role in preparing students for the AMC contests must receive two or more nominations to be considered for the Award.
 Nominations signed by two or more individuals qualify as two nominations.
 Self-nominations are accepted but cannot be jointly signed by others.